Symbolic Neural Generation with Applications to Lead Discovery in Drug Design: Symbolic Neural Generation

 \subsection{Implementing SNGs}

-It is evident from Fig.~\ref{fig:fiber}(b) that an SNG implementation could be devised as a search through the space of pairs in ${\cal F}$, or the weighted version ${\cal T}$.
-In designing an implementation, we are required to address 3 questions: (i) How do we identify the $H$'s; (ii) How do obtain the $X$'s; and (iii) How do we search the space ${\cal T}$?
+As defined, an SNG can be implemented by a function that returns an $(H,X)$ pair, given as inputs a sample of data and background knowledge.
+In designing an implementation, we are required to address 3 questions: (i) How do we identify the $H$'s; (ii) How do obtain the $X$'s; and (iii) How do we search for a ``good'' $(H,X)$ pairs?

 Of these, Question (ii) is the most pressing, since it is here that neural and symbolic components interact.\footnote{Question (i) is concerned with constructing symbolic hypothesis, given examples and background knowledge.
 Techniques developed in ILP are especially good at this.
 Question (iii) is about searching graphs efficiently, for which several alternatives are known.}